NiklasVoigt/dell-latitude-5470-opencore/README.md

 ## Overview

-This is the Hackintosh Opencore EFI for the DELL Latitude E5570.
-Available for some DELL Latitude E5470 models. ([See more](https://github.com/misa198/dell-latitude-e5570-hackintosh/issues/9))
+This is the Hackintosh Opencore EFI for the DELL Latitude E4570. ([See more](https://github.com/misa198/dell-latitude-e5570-hackintosh/issues/9))

 This EFI is for `Sonoma`.
 If you want to use for `Big Sur/Monterey`, please use [this](https://github.com/misa198/dell-latitude-5570-hackintosh/releases/tag/1.5.2)